 Gary Fraser, MD, PhD is the associate dean of research and Professor of Cardiology at the Loma Linda University School of Public Health.
 Professor Fraser received his medical degree from the University of Otago in New Zealand.
-Funded by the NZ Medical Research Council and NZ National Heart Foundation Fellowships, he received his masters degree from the University of Minnesota in 1979.
+Funded by the NZ Medical Research Council and NZ National Heart Foundation Fellowships, he received his master’s degree from the University of Minnesota in 1979.
 Dr. Fraser received his PhD from the University of Auckland.
 He became board certified in California in internal medicine in 1981 and cardiovascular medicine in 1983.
-Dr. Fraser is author/coauthor of over 100 scientific publications in peer-reviewed journals, and author of two books “Preventive Cardiology” (1986) and “Diet, Life Expectancy, and Chronic Disease ” (2003), both Oxford University Press.

-An expert in children’s health promotion and childhood obesity prevention, Leslie has successfully worked with schools and communities to improve food and activity offerings.
-Her work with Blue Zones is to improve eating and activity behaviors in schools, families and employers.
-A researcher and professor at the University of Minnesota’s School of Public Health, she is a Registered Dietitian and holds a B.S. in Biological Health and Medical Dietetics from Pennsylvania State University, a M.S. in Education from Purdue University and a Ph.D. in Health Behavior/Health Education from the University of Michigan.
+An expert in children’s health promotion and childhood obesity prevention, Dr. Lytle has successfully worked with schools and communities to improve food and activity offerings.
+She works with Blue Zones to improve eating and activity behaviors in schools, families and employers.
+A researcher and professor at the University of Minnesota’s School of Public Health, she is a Registered Dietitian and holds a BS in Biological Health and Medical Dietetics from Pennsylvania State University, a MS in Education from Purdue University and a PhD in Health Behavior/Health Education from the University of Michigan.

-Greg first became connected with Blue Zones when he traveled with the team to Okinawa in 2005.
-He is Medical Director for the Institute for Health and Healing, Abbott-Northwestern Hospital; Associate Professor, Internal Medicine and Pediatrics and a leading expert on Kampo – Japanese traditional herbal medicine.
+Dr. Plotnikoff first became connected with Blue Zones when he traveled with the team to Okinawa in 2005.
+He is the Medical Director for the Institute for Health and Healing at Abbott-Northwestern Hospital, an Associate Professor in Internal Medicine and Pediatrics and a leading expert on Kampo – Japanese traditional herbal medicine.
 He received his master’s degree in Theological Studies from Harvard Divinity School and earned his medical degree at the University of Minnesota Medical School.